BYU upsets No. 14 Boise State 28-25

+PROVO, Utah (AP) — Facing a Top 25 team in his first career start didn’t faze Baylor Romney.

-PROVO, Utah (AP) — Baylor Romney threw for 221 yards and two touchdowns in his first career start to help BYU upset No. 14 Boise State 28-25 on Saturday night and snap a three-game losing streak.
+Romney threw for 221 yards and two touchdowns to help BYU upset No. 14 Boise State 28-25 on Saturday night.
+The Cougars snapped a three-game losing streak with their first victory over the Broncos since 2015.

-The Cougars turned to Romney, their third-string quarterback, with Zach Wilson and Jaren Hall both sidelined with injuries.
-He threw two scoring passes to Matt Bushman and helped deliver a second home win for BYU (3-4) over a Top 25 opponent this season.
+BYU turned to Romney, its third-string quarterback, with Zach Wilson and Jaren Hall both sidelined with injuries.
+He threw two scoring passes to Matt Bushman and helped deliver a second home win for the Cougars (3-4) over a Top 25 opponent this season.

-It is the first time in school history that the Cougars have two home victories over Top 25 opponents in the same season.

 “We needed a game like this to get that stone rolling again,” Bushman said.

-Boise State (6-1) was dealt a serious blow to its New Year’s Six bowl hopes with the team’s first loss to BYU since 2015.

-“I didn’t do anything too crazy,” BYU coach Kalani Sitake said.
-“The players worked extremely hard for this win.”
+The Cougars’ hopes for a bowl game were looking dim after blowing fourth-quarter leads in back-to-back games against Toledo and South Florida.
+This time around, BYU used a big third quarter to build a large enough cushion to hold on.

 The Broncos trimmed an 18-point deficit to three late in the fourth quarter.
-Cord hit Octavius Evans with a 13-yard TD pass and then Akilian Butler with a 5-yard TD pass to make it 28-25 with 3:17 remaining.
+Chase Cord hit Octavius Evans with a 13-yard TD pass and then Akilian Butler with a 5-yard TD pass to make it 28-25 with 3:17 remaining.

 “There wasn’t one point where we thought we were going to lose,” Boise State lineman John Molchon said.
 “That’s the one thing about us.
 No one had their head down.
 No one felt very comfortable in the situation.
 We all really truly believed that we were going to come out on top.”